Big designers mix with local talent at Singapore Fashion Week

-SINGAPORE Dresses took center stage at the start of Singapore Fashion Week as Diane von Furstenberg kicked off the five-day event that mixes top international designers and local emerging names.
+SINGAPORE Dresses took centre stage at the start of Singapore Fashion Week as Diane von Furstenberg kicked off the five-day event that mixes top international designers and local emerging names.

 Furstenberg, known for her signature wrap dress, showcased her Autumn/Winter 2015 "Seduction" collection, which she said was partly Asian-inspired.

-Models wore red patterned dresses and dark-colored knits for the line, first shown in New York in February.
+Models wore red patterned dresses and dark-coloured knits for the line, first shown in New York in February.

 Furstenberg also heads the Council of Fashion Designers of America (CFDA), an industry group which has teamed up with the annual fashion event to help nurture local designers and showcase their work abroad.